Rising in Healthy Wholeness

 It often sounds like:

-This kind of relating doesn’t draw you closer to God or others—it keeps you bound, hyper-aware, and disconnected from truth.
+This kind of relating doesn’t draw us closer to God or others—it keeps us bound, hyper-aware, and disconnected from truth.

 Scripture reminds us clearly in 2 Timothy 1:7: